 |Summer Course Equivalency||% Academic Year Salary|

-Important Note: Services that will cost over $500 must have a service contract completed before services are contracted.
-For more information please contact Janine Brink, Contract Manager, at ext.
-5600.
+- Outside consultants or others providing services will need to submit an invoice to the FRCAC office.Note: Services provided by outside consultants that will cost more than $500 must have a service contract completed before services are contracted.
+For more information please contact the MTSU Contracts Office.

 - Travel to conferences or seminars are not eligible for funding.